eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Create and maintain optimal data pipeline architecture,
 	- Assemble large, complex data sets that meet functional / non-functional business requirements.
 	- Identify, design, and implement internal process improvements: automating manual processes, optimizing data delivery, re-designing infrastructure for greater scalability, etc.
-	- Build the infrastructure required for optimal extraction, transformation, and loading of data from a wide variety of data sources using SQL and AWS `big data' technologies.
+	- Build the infrastructure required for optimal extraction, transformation, and loading of data from a wide variety of data sources using SQL and AWS "big data" technologies.
 	- Build analytics tools that utilize the data pipeline to provide actionable insights into customer acquisition, operational efficiency and other key business performance metrics.
 	- Work with stakeholders including the Executive, Product, Data and Design teams to assist with data-related technical issues and support their data infrastructure needs.
 	- Keep our data separated and secure across national boundaries through multiple data centers and AWS regions.